fortran-lang/stdlib/doc/specs/stdlib_selection.md

 `arg_select` does not modify `array`, unlike `select`.

+The partial sorting of `indx` is not stable, i.e., indices that map to equal values of array may be reordered.

 While it is essential that that `indx` contains a permutation of the integers `1:size(array)`, the code does not check for this.
 For example if `size(array) == 4`, then we could have `indx = [4, 2, 1, 3]` or `indx = [1, 2, 3, 4]`, but not `indx = [2, 1, 2, 4]`.
 It is the user's